I’m an American living in Asia and teaching English as my full-time job since 2001.

 Frequently Asked Questions

-I introduce myself to English classes all the time, and I like to let the students ask questions.
+I introduce myself to English classes and private students all the time, and I like to let the students ask questions.
 Here are some of the questions they usually ask.

 How old are you?
 I was born in 1960.

 Where are you from?
 I’m from the USA.
-I grew up in Iowa, and then moved far away to Seattle, Washington, after finishing high school, way back in 1979.
+I grew up in Iowa and then I moved far away to Seattle, Washington, after finishing high school, way back in 1979.

 Do you speak Vietnamese?
 Yes, my Vietnamese is pretty good, and I never “study.”
 I never took a class, never had a teacher.
 I learned by listening, just like I talk about on this website.
-(I also used RosettaStone to learn Vietnamese, but unfortunately there is only one level.)
+(I also used RosettaStone to learn Vietnamese, but unfortunately there are only two levels.)

 Did you go to university?
 I received a B.A. from Western Washington University in 1985.
 I created and completed a self-designed interdisciplinary major at Fairhaven College, titled “Performing Arts Design and Production.”